Hire an experienced professional executor

 There's no Will.
 Can you take over and run the estate?

 Yes, but the beneficiaries will have to formally nominate me and consent to my appointment.
+I don't accept every estate that I get asked about - the circumstances have to be a good fit.

 How much does an executor get paid?